 Seriously.
 It is a put-off (at least for me) when someone opens up the conversation with how many sneakers they have.

-“But didn’t you just say the question comes up in the first 30 seconds of the conversation?”
+“But J, didn’t you just say the question comes up in the first 30 seconds of the conversation?”

 Yes, the question, not the answer.
 If someone asks you, then of course you answer.
 But if someone didn’t ask yet, you don’t answer yet.
 It’s bad taste otherwise.
 On top of that, talking about sneakers is not (and probably never) a kind of discussion or dialogue that requires a power move like that.
-We’re talking shoes, not politics.
+We’re talking shoes, not business.

 2. Don’t Talk Down On Someone Else’s Number.

 We’re all sneakerheads here.
 There is no need to demean the amount of sneakers someone else has, good or bad, high or low.
 Situations and circumstances are different for everyone, mind you.
 Don’t make them feel bad about how many they have.
 We all share and enjoy the same thing, and that’s sneakers, because there’s a sneaker for everyone.

 3. If You Do Own A Lot Of Sneakers, Don’t Play it Off As If You Barely Have Any.

 This is hard to explain, so let me paint the picture: